Protein Supplements: Top Recommendations from a Registered Dietitian

 • Casein protein: It comes exclusively from milk and is known for its slow digestion rate in the body.
 This allows for improved recovery and contributes to a greater sense of satiety.

-• Soy Protein: A plant based protein option derived from soybeans.
-It provides all of the nine essential amino acids required by the body.
+• Soy Protein: A plant-based protein option derived from soybeans.
+It provides all nine essential amino acids required by the body.
 I recommend only consuming organic, non-GMO soy products.

-• Pea Protein: Plant based protein extracted from yellow peas.
-It is known for its easy digestible, hypoallergenic properties, and complete amino acid profile.
+• Pea Protein: Plant-based protein extracted from yellow peas.
+It is known for its easily digestible, hypoallergenic properties and complete amino acid profile.

 What to avoid in protein powders